-The computer science and Information Technology fields consists of hundreds of diverse jobs.
-Virtually every modern company will have an IT position, and all these jobs need be filled by people like you.
+The computer science and Information Technology fields consist of hundreds of diverse jobs.
+Virtually every modern company will have an IT position, and all these jobs need to be filled by people like you.
 Additionally, IT jobs continue to increase as technology changes, resulting in more jobs than any other field in the next several years.
 Career positions in programming networking; database management, chief technological officer are all potential opportunities for someone with a degree in this field.

 3- It’s a Practical Field

 What you study in computer science and Information technology can be applied anywhere in the world.
-The skills you gain in the field are all practical, meaning you get to learn how to make things, how to solve digital problems and when to change them.
+The skills you gain in the field are all practical, meaning you get to learn how to make things, how to solve digital problems, and when to change them.
 What you create will be used by potentially millions of people.
-And even if you don’t create world famous software, your skills could be used in everyday life.
+And even if you don’t create world-famous software, your skills could be used in everyday life.

 4- You can Make Money While at College

 Since the skills you learn are mostly practical skills, you could use them to make money while you still study.
 Your skills in web support, IT networking solutions and coding are all needed, whether you are studying or you’ve already graduated.
 In addition, graduate prospects in the field are some of the best.
-Most students who complete their studies having acquired right skills in the field get jobs at a much faster rate than other students.
+Most students who complete their studies having acquired the right skills in the field get jobs at a much faster rate than other students.

 5- Great Job Satisfaction

-Since computer science and Information technology degrees attracts high salary packages, job satisfaction in the field is higher than average.
-Most people in the field find it very easy to change jobs, to work where they want and accomplish their dreams in life.
+Since computer science and Information technology degrees attract high salary packages, job satisfaction in the field is higher than average.
+Most people in the field find it very easy to change jobs, to work where they want, and accomplish their dreams in life.
 And because computer science and IT are global fields, pursuing the program gives you a better chance to work with global companies in any part of the world.

 What Skills do you need?